 Persuasive public relations: the translator’s toolkit

+Now available on demand.
 If you would like to work more effectively with PR agencies, or direct clients who are engaged in public relations activities, this course is for you.
-Over three sessions, you’ll gain an in-depth understanding of how to translate a range of PR materials that tell your clients’ story in a powerful way, whatever sector you’re in.
+Over three lessons, you’ll gain an in-depth understanding of how to translate a range of PR materials that tell your clients’ story in a powerful way, whatever sector you’re in.
 You’ll also put your skills to the test with a mini challenge to ‘PR’ your own business!
-The practical exercises and homework for this course are designed for translators working into English, but translators working in other language pairs will definitely benefit from the course.
+The practical exercises and self-assessed homework for this course are designed for translators working into English, but translators working in other language pairs will definitely benefit from the course.
 The on-demand course does not offer a personalised review of your work, but please practise the skills you will learn to write your own PR and feature articles.

-The course includes practical exercises and homework assignments.
-The practical exercises and homework for this course are designed for translators working into English, but all language pairs are welcome.
+The course includes practical exercises and self-assessed homework assignments.
+The practical exercises and homework for this course are designed for translators working into English.

 Press releases and and their relevance in the digital age

 - A bit of history

 - Why we’re still wired for news and ‘selective reading’

 - Practical exercise: putting yourself in a journalist’s shoes

 The basics of news writing